-To say we need action on health is an understatement of titanic proportions.
+To say we need action for health is an understatement of titanic proportions.

 Adelaide’s broken and battered hospital system collapsed to a new low on both May 3 and May 18 – a record 139 people waiting for a bed in emergency departments across the city, some for more than 24 hours.
 On May 3 there were eight mental health patients who had been waiting in the RAH emergency department for a bed for more than 60 hours.

 The shocking numbers come at a time when SA Health is reportedly considering axing nurses and doctors at the Royal Adelaide Hospital and Queen Elizabeth Hospital as part of an internal savings plan.